-1 2 3 4 5 6 7 8 I. Students with disabilities, as defined in Section 228.041(18), Florida Statutes, are eligible for consideration of a special exemption from the graduation test requirement under extraordinary circumstances that create a situation where the results of administration of the graduation test would reflect a student's impaired sensory, manual, or speaking skills rather than the student's achievement.
-Annual Report in Local Newspaper Adopted 07-15-03 9 10 11 12 Beginning with the 2002-2003 school year, each district school board must annually publish in the local newspaper, and report in writing to the State Board of Education by September 1 of each year, the following information on the prior school year: 13 14 15 16 17 18 19 20 21 22 23 24 the provisions of the law relating to public school student progression and the district school board's policies and procedures on student retention and promotion; by grade, the number and percentage of all students in Grades 3 through 10 performing at levels 1 and 2 on the reading portion of the FCAT; by grade, the number and percentage of all students retained in Grades 3 through 10; information on the total number of Grade 3 students who were promoted for good cause by each category of good cause as specified in FS 1008.25 (6)(b); any revisions to the district school board's policy on student retention and promotion from the prior year.
+Students with disabilities, as defined in Section 228.041(18), Florida Statutes, are eligible for consideration of a special exemption from the graduation test requirement under extraordinary circumstances that create a situation where the results of administration of the graduation test would reflect a student's impaired sensory, manual, or speaking

+- the provisions of the law relating to public school student progression and the district school board's policies and procedures on student retention and promotion; - by grade, the number and percentage of all students in Grades 3 through 10 performing at levels 1 and 2 on the reading portion of the FCAT; - by grade, the number and percentage of all students retained in Grades 3 through 10; - information on the total number of Grade 3 students who were promoted for good cause by each category of good cause as specified in FS 1008.25 (6)(b); - any revisions to the district school board's policy on student retention and promotion from the prior year.
 FS 1008.25 (8)(b).